 Phase 1: The future 5G network architecture

 The 5G PPP phase 1, covering the 2015-2017 period, has delivered important results on core 5G technologies.
-Beyond advances in classical radio and network performances, cloud computing technologies have also emerged as key technologies to enable customer tailored platforms.
+Beyond advances in classical radio and network performances, virtual network architectures supporting tailor-made network slices as well as heterogeneous networks, i.e. a ‘network of networks’ including satellite networks, have emerged.

 The European Commission launched on 1st July 2015 19 research projects with a budget of EUR 129 million to tackle these issues and to provide the essential elements of the future 5G network architecture.
 Their key achievements are the technological foundation for future 5G networks, and have extensively contributed to the 5G standardisation process.